JoeTonDev/bagels/README.md

-A deductive logic game where you must guess a number based on clues.
+A Python deductive logic game where you must guess a number based on clues.